 - 1 (16 ounce) package of fresh cranberries, rinsed and picked over

 - In a 2 quart saucepan, combine all the ingredients.

-- Bring to a boil over medium heat, then reduce to a simmer and cook until the cranberries pop, about 15 minutes.
-Mixture will start to thicken.
+- Bring to a boil, then lower the heat to medium low and reduce to a simmer.
+Cook until the cranberries pop, about 15 minutes.
+Stir it here and there as it cooks.
+The mixture will start to thicken.

 - Allow to cool before serving.
 The cranberry sauce will thicken as it cools.